Top 10 DaaS Providers in 2026: Compared and How to Choose the Right One

 Best Fit: Organizations with 10–500 users that want a plug-and-play cloud desktop without Azure administration.
 Particularly effective for businesses transitioning from physical desktops for the first time.

 Pricing: Starting at approximately $20/user/month for entry-tier configurations, scaling to $66+/user/month for high-performance Cloud PCs.
-Pricing is fixed per license — no variable compute costs.
+Pricing is fixed per license, with no variable compute costs.

 Citrix has long been the benchmark for enterprise virtual desktop delivery.
-Its HDX (High-Definition Experience) protocol is widely regarded as the best in the industry for delivering smooth performance even over low-bandwidth or high-latency connections — making it popular with regulated industries where user experience and security cannot be compromised.
+Its HDX (High-Definition Experience) protocol is widely regarded as the best in the industry for delivering smooth performance even over low-bandwidth or high-latency connections, which makes it popular with regulated industries where user experience and security cannot be compromised.

 - Four service tiers from $20 to $23/user/month, offering granular control over features and cost.